As you discover more about WordPress, you may occasionally come across something called a blogroll.

 “The term ‘blogroll’ was originally used because it was a list of links to other blogs, but you can include links to any sites.”

-Prior to the release of version 3.5, Links were a built-in feature of the WordPress CMS.
-After v.3.5, the Links manager and blogroll sections were hidden by default in new WordPress installations …
+Prior to the release of WP v3.5, Links were a built-in feature of the WordPress CMS.
+After the release of v 3.5, the Links manager and blogroll sections were kept hidden by default in new installations …

 Before …